-But the most significant historical observation that works against the claim about the value of GPL in preventing kidnapping is that none of the major scripting languages that reached the maturity stages are now released under pure GPL (Perl manages to innovate even in this area by the introduction of a dual licensing GPL+ Artistic from the very beginning ;-).
+But the most significant historical observation that works against the claim about the value of GPL in preventing kidnapping is that none of the major scripting languages that reached the maturity stages are now released under pure GPL (Perl manages to innovate even in this area by the introduction of a dual licensing GPL+ Artistic almost from the very beginning ;-).

 Scripting languages represent the most innovative part of the free/open software movement, in comparison with which the Linux kernel is a pretty conservative undertaking.
 They essentially became a new class of algorithmic languages, the class that provided the first practically useful implementations of the idea of so called "very high level languages."
-This approach is the most clearly expressed in TCL: you can program as much as you can in TCL; when TCL does not provide necessary primitives you can switch to a lower level language (C or C++) and create components that will be integrated into pre-exiting TCL framework.
+This approach is the most clearly expressed in TCL: you can program as much as you can in TCL; when TCL does not provide necessary primitives you can switch to a lower level language (C or C++) and create components that will be integrated into pre-existing TCL framework.
 All-in all one can claim that in this area free software developers contributed to innovation by creating leading representatives of this new, innovative class of languages.
-Among the most prominent representatives of this class are TCL, Perl, Python, PHP.
+Among the most prominent representatives of this class are TCL, Perl, Python, and with some reservations, PHP.
 None are currently released under pure GPL, although in the past some were.

 The level of innovation present in this area means that they represent an important test case, the case where there is certainly an intellectual property that can be kidnapped.
 But other then unsuccessful FSF attempts to fork the languages that changes the license from GPL, this danger never materialized.
 And as Guido van Rossum stated in his Responds to Python Licensing Issues Open Source, Community, Software Sep 7th, 2000